Arabic hip-hop: Political and Social Influence

 Arabic hip-hop has been both an active player in and directly influenced by the changing political and social conditions of the region over the past two years.
 The Arab Spring, in particular, as a revolutionary movement affecting numerous states, including Tunisia, Egypt, Libya, Syria, and Yemen, elicited musical responses from emergent or formerly repressed hip-hop artists.
 Hip-hop and rap music were the soundtrack to the Arab Spring as the protest movements chanted to the poetics of young, influential rappers.

 Issues such as poverty, rising unemployment, hunger, and oppressive authoritarian regimes were all part of the politicized messages of hip-hop music.
 Hip-hop served as a mode of resistance in dissenting against authoritarian states, as well as a tool for mobilization in mass demonstrations.
 As such, the conventions of the hip-hop genre within the Arab context, provided a voice for marginalized citizens within these revolutionary and subsequently transitional states.
 Arabic hip-hop is most typically directed towards and most relevant to youth populations, who made up a substantial number of political actors in the Arab Spring.

 Hip-hop music that emerged from the Arab Spring movements, though directly influenced by particular social and political realities, transcended borders and resonated throughout the region.
 This was largely achieved through social media, as artists and activists share their music via Facebook, YouTube, and Twitter.
+At this time, hip-hop songs were a symbol of national identity across the Middle East, further amplifying music as a method of protest.
+While resisting Arab politics, hip-hop artists utilized English in their lyrics to make their messages more understandable to a broader audience.